-You mentioned that one of the factors that also convinced you to work at Monterail was self-development time.
-In retrospect, do you feel you have taken advantage of it?
+One of the factors that convinced you to work at Monterail was self-development time.
+Do you feel like you've taken advantage of it?

 Yes, especially in the beginning.
-When I was a Junior Developer, I suddenly jumped into various technologies with which I had no experience before.
+When I was a Junior Developer, I suddenly jumped into various technologies that I had no experience in.

-Your role as an Architect in Monterail - what is it about?
+Your role as an Architect in Monterail - can you tell us more about it?

-The Architect role is one of two new roles in the company that differ from the Senior Developer role.
-As an Architect, I have a dedicated time for the project and the implementation of tasks and responsibilities related to the role of the Architect.
+The Architect role is a new role in the company that differs from Senior Developer.
+As an Architect, I have dedicated time for the project and implementation of tasks and responsibilities related to the role of the Architect.

 Could you give an example?

-When we think about an Architect, we often think about a software architect, a person in a given project or issue, who designs the system.
-This is indeed a part of my role as an Architect.
+When we think about an Architect, often it's a software architect, a person in a given project or issue who designs the system.
+This is indeed part of my role as an Architect.
 If we have some non-standard or complicated project tasks or problems, I am the person who people can reach out to.
-I participate in such a project for some time, in a consultative role, or to help solve a complicated task when the team needs.
+I participate in such a project for some time, in a consultative role, or to help solve a complicated task when the team needs it.

 As a development agency, we often have very different projects coming to us.
 Some time ago we diagnosed the need for a person with a more technical background to look at projects.
 To look at this entire sales process and assist in it, and also be able to easily answer the questions of potential clients, or advise on various issues so that this sales process is not detached from the actual technologies, we carry out in the company.

-Sometimes there is a need to do additional research or proof of concept for the implementation of certain tasks to make sure that the given technologies will perform well in this role.
-It’s also part of the Architect's role to help choose and validate technologies.
+Sometimes I need to do additional research or proof of concept for the implementation of certain tasks to make sure that the given technologies will perform well in this role.
+It’s also part of my role to help choose and validate technologies.